for global health

 Selection of Laureates

-The Virchow Prize for Global Health laureates will be announced annually on the 2nd Monday in the month of September.
+The Virchow Prize for Global Health laureates will be announced annually on the second Monday in September.

 Each year, no more than three candidates – individuals, organisations or institutions – will be awarded the Virchow Prize for Global Health, granted by the Virchow Foundation for Global Health.